sageil/veterinary_assistant/README.md

 ```
 4. Run `poetry install`
 5. Run `poetry shell`
-6. Run `source .venv/bin/activate` to activate the project python environment
-7. Edit the project files using your favourite IDE or editor.
+6. Edit the project files using your favourite IDE or editor.
-8. To use the terminal, run the application using `poetry run veterinary_assistant` or if you prefer to use the web interface, run `streamlit run web/app.py`
+7. To use the terminal, run the application using `poetry run veterinary_assistant` or if you prefer to use the web interface, run `streamlit run web/app.py`
-9. Access the crew using http://localhost:8501/
+8. Access the crew using http://localhost:8501/

 ### Option 2: Running the application in Docker